GeForce GTX 560 Ti vs Radeon HD 6990

 HD 6990

-GeForce GTX 560 Ti outperforms Radeon HD 6990 by 1% in our combined benchmark results.
+GeForce GTX 560 Ti outperforms Radeon HD 6990 by a minimal 1% based on our aggregated benchmark results.

 GPU architecture, market segment, value for money and other general parameters compared.